 Impacts to adjacent land uses will be mitigated by the City's development standards (Title 18 BDMC).
 This includes bulk regulations (setbacks, height, lot coverage, and density), as well as landscaping and parking lot screening to aid in diminishing impacts on adjacent properties.
-The FLUM and Zoning Map were analyzed for compatibility with surrounding land uses to address significant land use impacts that could occur with future development of school projects.
+The FLUM and Zoning Map were analyzed for compatibility with surrounding land uses to address significant land use impacts that could occur with future development of school projects in 2021 and will be further evaluated with the 2024 Periodic Update.